 As I mentioned earlier, over mixing muffin batter is a texture killer.
 If your muffins come out of the oven with a dense, chewy, rubbery texture, chances are you mixed your batter too much.
 It’s so tempting to mix the batter until it’s silky smooth, but it won’t do good for your muffins!
 So when mixing, use either a large wooden spoon or silicone spatula and mix very gently with a big cutting motion.

 Use room temperature ingredients

 This recipe uses coconut oil, and it hardens when the temperature is cold.
-Because of the nature if you mix it with other cold ingredients, for instance soy yogurt, the wet mixture won’t combine well.
+Because of its nature if you mix it with other cold ingredients, for instance, soy yoghurt, the wet mixture won’t combine well.
 So make sure you have all the ingredients out of the fridge and at room temperature before you start cooking!

-Mix the cubed apples with dry mixture first
+Mix the cubed apples with the dry mixture first